About me

 I am a psychotherapist offering therapy to adults in Cambridge (CB1) and online.

-My approach is grounded in existential philosophy and ethics, as well as relational psychotherapy.
 This means that I view therapy as a collaborative inquiry into the many dilemmas of being human.
-It is not my role as to label, judge or diagnose.
+I do not see it as my role as to label, judge or diagnose.
 Rather, I see my role as to listen and support you in understanding what it’s like to be you in the world.

 Alongside my work as a therapist, I volunteer with London Friend (Antidote) as a keyworker supporting LGBTQ+ individuals who are concerned about their relationship with drugs and/or alcohol.